exakat/php-dictionary/dictionary.rst

 Exponent
 --------

-Exponent is the mathematical operation to raise to the power of.
-There are two possibilities to use this operator : the `**` operator, and the pow() function.
+Exponent is the mathematical operation to raise a number to the power of another number.

+There are two possibilities to use this operation : the `**` operator, and the pow() function.